 “Place the pet in the shade or air conditioning and apply cool—not cold—water to reduce the animal’s core body temperature,” Marks says.
 “Get help from your veterinarian as soon as possible.”

-A check-up visit with the veterinarian is a good way to begin a healthy and safe summer.
 Here are some basic hot weather tips to keep the summertime living easy: